The American Revolution in South Carolina

 - 4th Supernumeracy Company - Capt.
 Joseph Baldesqui

-Standoff at Charleston Neck:
+Standoff at Charlestown Neck:

-Brig.
-Gen. William Moultrie - Commanding Officer
+Brigadier General William Moultrie - Commanding Officer

 SC 2nd Regiment led by Lt.
 Col. Francis Marion with 300 men in the following eight (8) known companies, led by: